Exploring Bran Dracula , Brasov, Rasnov and Sinaia 2023

 Getting Here

-Documents required by Romanian Customs are the vehicle’s registration, proof of insurance, the road toll badge (Rovigneta) and a valid driver’s license from the driver’s home country.
-There are many bus routes that connect Bucharest and Romania’s main cities with Athens, Berlin, Budapest, Copenhagen, Frankfurt, Istanbul, London, Milan, Munich, Paris, Rome, and Vienna.
+The car’s registration, evidence of insurance, the road toll badge (Rovigneta), and a current driver’s license from the driver’s home nation are the documents needed by Romanian Customs.
+Bucharest and the major cities of Romania are connected to Athens, Berlin, Budapest, Copenhagen, Frankfurt, Istanbul, London, Milan, Munich, Paris, Rome, and Vienna via numerous bus lines.